+[Editor’s Note: Berlin-Adlershof and Leeheim deleted from the list provided by ESA (Receive only stations), Wessling added].

-Capacity estimations for Brodband DA2GC based on lte
+Capacity estimations for BroAdband DA2GC based on lte

 This study tries to investigate what capacity and throughput a BDA2GC system based on LTE can achieve in a rural deployment scenario.
 The calculations are based on the Shannon bound with LTE specific corrections for effective frequency usage, overhead and pilot tones.